ramezrafla/redis-oplog/README.md

 onLogin = (userId) => {
     // first argument is the collection to affect / watch
-    // we are using userId as the channel ID addToWatch('messages', userId)
+    // second argument is the unique channel ID, we are using userId in our case addToWatch('messages', userId)
 }